zarroba/rally-test-case-export/README.md

 ## Changelog

+### v1.2.3
+ - Fixed issue with some rally fields not being properly rendered

 ### v1.2.2
  - Add "Objective" parameter and improve text legibility
  - Improve text legibility of some parameters.
 Convert HTML to plain-text using "html-to-text" dependency